woj-tek/petozoltan.github.io/_drafts/how-to-deal-with-warnings.md

 * *Do:* Assign resources and execute the plan.
 * *Check:* Check the results, measure the numbers.
 * *Act:* Review the whole thing, whether it yields the desired results.
 If not, change it.

+### Ignore warnings?

+As I see the software industry simply does not need the code quality above a certain level.
+Customers, stakeholders and decision makers do not want more *clean code* or less warnings.
+Maybe these things seem to be unnecessary or too expensive.

+In this case it can be a valid solution that we simply ignore all warnings in the code.
+But then we should not bother to install Sonar as well.